pclewis/pclewis.github.io/_posts/2016-10-22-shenzhen-io-tetris.md

 ## Major challenge: storing more than one anything

 Processors have only one working register: `acc`.
 The larger ones add `dat`, which can only be set with `mov`.
-That means to modify `dat`, you must clobber `acc`, so even the big processors can only effectively store a single value.
+That means to perform operations on the value of `dat`, you must clobber `acc`, so even the big processors can only effectively store a single value.

 ```nasm
 mov dat acc